enrik03/FAN-AutoHedge/README.md

 set OPENAI_API_KEY=sk-your-key
 ```

-If you prefer a `.env` file, create one in the project root that includes the
+If you prefer a `.env` file, create one in the project root with the same
-same `OPENAI_API_KEY` entry and load it with a tool like `python-dotenv` or your
+`OPENAI_API_KEY` entry and load it using `python-dotenv` or your shell's dotenv
-shell's dotenv loader before starting AutoHedge.
-You can verify the key is set
+loader before starting AutoHedge.
+You can verify the variable is set by running
-by running `python -c "import os; print(os.getenv('OPENAI_API_KEY'))"`; it
+`python -c "import os; print(os.getenv('OPENAI_API_KEY'))"`; it should print your
-should print your key (or start with `sk-`).
-Without this variable, calls to
+key (starting with `sk-`).
+Without this variable, OpenAI requests will fail and
-OpenAI will fail and the agents will not run.
+the agents will not run.

 ### Basic Usage